What Drugs Are Safe and Effective for Seasonal Allergy Treatment in Children?

 Treating and Minimizing Seasonal Allergies

-• Avoiding the allergen and minimizing its impact in your home is very important.
+• Avoiding the allergen and minimizing its impact on your home is very important.
 See our blog post on The Best Ways to Treat Seasonal Allergies Without Medication.

-• Give your child their medicine every day or as instructed by your pediatrician, regardless of how they are feeling each day.
+• Give your child their medicine every day or as instructed by your pediatrician, regardless of how they feel each day.
 Medicine for seasonal allergies works best when used consistently, not sporadically.

 So, what are the best drugs for treating seasonal allergies in kids?
-This can vary a bit depending on age, severity of the allergy symptoms, and what types of symptoms kids are having.
-Other conditions, like asthma, can also play a role in treatment choices.
+This can vary a bit depending on age, severity of the allergy symptoms, and what types of symptoms kids have.
+Other conditions, like asthma, can also affect treatment choices.

 In general, parents can consider the following over-the-counter recommendations: